e-motiv/Webextension-Bookmarks-in-search-engines/README.md

 * Display bookmarks results on the search engine page
 * Options of filtering: excluding or including URLs, subdomains, domains or tab
 * Add-on button allowing above options on current web page
-* Default search engines:google.pt, google.com, stackoverflow.com, dogpile.com, baidu.com, yahoo.com, bing.com, ask.com, ecosia.org
+* Default search engines:google, stackoverflow, dogpile, baidu, yahoo, bing, ask, ecosia
 * Shows viewpane as icon until searchbox contains > 2 characters
 * Search bookmarks for same keywords in url and title
 * When all keywords not found, search for one less keyword combination (marked with different icon)